How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 Smile Signature Dental Clinic

-Smile Signature is the leading dental clinic chain in Bangkok.
-It has eight locations, most of which are in shopping malls and community centers.
+Smile Signature is an affordable dental clinic chain in Bangkok.
+It has many locations throughout Bangkok, most of which are in shopping malls and community centers.

-More than half of its clinics are conveniently located within a few minutes’ walk from an MRT or BTS station and they are open seven days a week.
+• Convenient locations: More than half of Smile Signature’s clinics are a few minutes’ walk from an MRT or BTS station, and they are open seven days a week.

-Some of its more popular locations are near Siam Square, Ratchada, Phahon Yothin, and Onnut.
+Some of its more popular branches are near Siam Square, Sukhumvit, Ratchada, Phahon Yothin, and Onnut.

 Bangkok Smile Dental Clinic

-Bangkok Smile is part of the Dr. Paulo Malo Global Network, an international network of dental clinics that specializes in the Malo Dental care techniques such as the All-on-4, NobelSpeedy Implant, and the Extra-Maxilla surgery.
+Bangkok Smile is part of the Dr. Paulo Malo Global Network.
+This international network of dental clinics focus on the Malo Dental care techniques.

-Bangkok Smile currently has four dental clinics in downtown Bangkok.
-All locations are near shopping malls, hotels, and BTS stations.
-However, its flagship location on Sukhumvit 5 is the only one able to perform MALO dental techniques such as one-day implants.
+But its flagship location on Sukhumvit 5 is the only one you can visit to get Malo dental techniques such as one-day implants.

-Similarly, you can find a complete range of dental services here, including treatment for halitosis or chronic bad breath at its Therabreath clinic.
+You can also find a complete range of dental treatment here, including treatment for halitosis or chronic bad breath, at its TheraBreath clinic.

 Thantakit International Dental Center

-There are currently three locations in central Bangkok.
+There are currently two clinics in central Bangkok.
 Thanakit’s main clinic is in Huai Kwang.

-Dentists at privately-owned clinics can handle general procedures and might be able to do complex procedures depending on the dentist and the equipment.
+Dentists at privately owned clinics can handle general procedures and do complex treatments depending on the dentist and the equipment.

 Facilities and quality at privately-owned clinics vary.
 You might find private clinics with basic equipment or similar facilities to brand-name clinics.

-As for prices, you might get a quote of 5,000 baht for wisdom tooth removal from one clinic and a quote of 2,000 baht from another.
+As for prices, you might get a quote of THB5,000 for wisdom tooth removal from one clinic and a quote of THB2,000 from another.

 Dental Schools

-Getting dental treatments done at dental schools can be a great cost-saving option because rates are typically 50 percent lower than private or brand name clinics.
+Getting dental treatments done at dental schools can save you money because rates are typically 50 percent lower than private or brand name clinics.
+But they might not always be the best choice.
+Here are some pros and cons of using a dental school.

-Most dental cases are handled by student dentists under the supervision of experienced dentists and instructors.
+• Most dental cases are handled by student dentists, but they will be supervised by experienced dentists or instructors.

-Dental school treatments are provided in Thailand for both locals and expats.
-However, making an appointment is tough because you must either visit the dentistry school in person or call.
+• Making an appointment is tough because you must either visit the dentist school in person or call.

-Although the receptionists can speak some English, it’s recommended to have a translator or a Thai-speaking friend book on your behalf if you can’t speak Thai.
+• Although receptionists can speak some English, you might need a Thai translator or a Thai-speaking friend to book for you (if you can’t speak Thai).

 Chulalongkorn University (Chula)